 Storage of hydrogen in a liquid from requires cooling and pressure increase of the hydrogen while transport is usually organized via trucks and trailers.
 While the process is more energy intensive than compression it is less energy intensive at the re-fueling station.
 Research mainly focuses on improved energy efficiency of the process and cost reduction of the required hardware.

-Storage and transport of hydrogen in form of Ammonia is technology receiving more attention but, compare to previous two less established.
+Storage and transport of hydrogen in form of Ammonia is technology receiving more attention but, compared to previous two, less established.
 Research to reduce energy consumption of the process is ongoing

 Liquid organic hydrogen carrier is still in the research phase, but might form an alternative technology in future,.